20 Dec Establishing Guardianship

-Sitting down with an experienced attorney at Phelps Law can help work through these issues.
+An experienced attorney at Phelps Law can help you avoid all of the above issues and prepare wisely for guardianship.
 From our experience, here are some brief tips to keep in mind:

-- Annual re-evaluation: On an annual basis, parents should get in the habit of re-evaluating whether circumstances have changed and if they should consider nominating a different guardian.
+- Annual re-evaluation: On an annual basis parents should plan to re-evaluate whether circumstances have changed, and whether a different guardian needs to be appointed.

-- Grandparents Can Help: Young couples tend to be short on time and money, so estate plans are often delayed.
-There is a deadline.
-While grandparents cannot execute an estate plan for their children, they can raise the topic at the next family event, explain the importance of preparation, and even help schedule a free initial consultation with estate planning attorneys at Phelps Law.
+- Grandparents Can Help: Young couples tend to be short on time and money, and their estate plans are often delayed.
+And while grandparents cannot execute an estate plan for their children, they can raise the topic in discussion and explain the importance of preparation.
+And, they can help their children to schedule a free initial consultation with estate planning attorneys at Phelps Law.

 Images used under creative commons license – commercial use (12//2017) Melissa (Flickr)